thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

-9. Take the code that you made for Question 9.
+9. Take the code that you made for the question above.
 Remove the filtering.
 Add the following line to the end of the plot: `facet_grid(.~algae_strain)`.
 Remember that adding things to plots is done with the `+` sign, so your code should look something like:

 ```r